AutomationSolutionz/automationsolutionz.github.io/docs/add-new-actions.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Adding new actions If any of the hundreds of different actions currently available still does not suit your needs, that's okay.
+If any of the hundreds of different actions currently available still does not suit your needs, that's okay.
 You can easily extend Zeuz Node by adding new actions to it or even better, contribute to our repository so that everyone has access to them!
 Follow this guide to learn how you can create a new action very easily.

 Our built in actions are called sequential actions.